Claude Code Plugins

 0

 Break down GitHub issues into official GitHub sub-issues by parsing task lists from parent issue descriptions.
-Use this skill when a user wants to convert a parent issue with tasks into linked sub-issues, when managing complex features that need hierarchical breakdown, or when converting Spec-Kit task lists into GitHub sub-issues.
+Use this skill when a user wants to convert a parent issue with tasks into linked sub-issues, when managing complex features that need hierarchical breakdown.
 Accepts issue number as parameter or prompts user if not provided.

 Install Skill